IIT-EnergySystemModels/openTEPES/README.md

 The objective is to evaluate future needs for generation, storage, and electricity, hydrogen, and heat networks.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

-The **openTEPES** model represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years), defined as a set of **generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for several future years**.
-It is a tool for energy system planners to support the energy transition towards a **decarbonized, reliable, and affordable energy system**.
+The **openTEPES** model represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years), defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for several future years**.
+It is a tool for energy system planners to support the energy transition toward a **decarbonized, reliable, and affordable energy system**.
-The user predefines the expansion candidates, so the model determines the optimal decisions among them
+The user predefines the expansion candidates, so the model determines the optimal decisions among them.

 It automatically determines optimal expansion plans that satisfy multiple attributes simultaneously.
 Its main features are: